Typhoon Noul (2015): Meteorological history

 The nascent tropical cyclone moved northwestward through a weakness in the subtropical ridge.
 Aided by decreasing wind shear and warm sea surface temperatures, the convection organized into a central dense overcast.
-At 18:00 UTC on May 3, the JMA upgraded the depression to Tropical Storm Noul. (노을; literally: afterglow, red sky) The strengthening ridge turned the storm to the west toward the Philippines.
+At 18:00 UTC on May 3, the JMA upgraded the depression to a tropical storm named Noul.
+(Note: The name Noul (Korean: 노을, [no̞ɯɭ]) was contributed by North Korea and refers to the glow of sunrise or sunset in Korean.)
+The strengthening ridge turned the storm to the west toward the Philippines.
 On May 5, an eye developed in the center of the storm while Noul was near Yap State, prompting the JTWC to upgrade the storm to typhoon status.
 At 18:00 UTC that day, the JMA upgraded Noul to a severe tropical storm, and later to typhoon status at 06:00 UTC on May 6.
 The storm's spiral rainbands became increasingly organized, although the eye initially remained cloud-filled.
 Early on May 7, Noul crossed 135º E into the area of responsibility of PAGASA - the Philippines' weather bureau - who assigned the local name Dodong.